MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-425-Medicare-Shared-Savings-Program/subpart-B-Shared-Savings-Program-Eligibility-Requirements/section-425.116.md

 (iii) Termination of the ACO participant agreement.

-(c) *Submission of agreements.* The ACO must submit an executed ACO participant agreement for each ACO participant at the time of its initial application, participation agreement renewal process, and when adding to its list of ACO participants in accordance with § 425.118.
+(c) *Submission of agreements*.
+The ACO must submit an executed ACO participant agreement for each ACO participant that it requests to add to its list of ACO participants in accordance with § 425.118.
 The agreements may be submitted in the form and manner set forth in § 425.204(c)(6) or as otherwise specified by CMS.

-[80 FR 32835, June 9, 2015]
+[80 FR 32835, June 9, 2015; as amended at 86 FR 65683, Nov.
+19, 2021]